-Although Lautenbach Log Homes initially concentrated on smaller log buildings, the concept of a larger structure was born nearly 15 years ago.
-“We cut logs on Garrett Bay Road in Ellison Bay that were to big for a smaller building.
-Some of the logs were 70 foot in length,” recalled Wayne Michael.
+Although Lautenbach Log Homes initially concentrated on smaller log buildings, the concept of a larger structure was born.
+“We cut logs on Garrett Bay Road in Ellison Bay that were too big for a smaller building.
+Some of the logs were 70 feet in length,” recalled Wayne Michael.
 “We realized that they would work great in a commercial building.”

 In 1999 opportunity knocked.
-A 20 acre wooded property, adjacent Wayne Michael’s property, became available.
-The location, on highway 42, at the 45th parallel, was an ideal location.
-Soon after the family purchased the property construction & ideas flowed harmoniously.
+A 20-acre wooded property, adjacent to Wayne Michael’s property, became available.
+The location, on Highway 42, at the 45th parallel, was ideal.
+Soon after the family purchased the property, construction & ideas flowed harmoniously.
 “Well pretty much,” Wayne Sr. corrected.
 “God sent us lots of messengers, people with lots of ideas.”

 Those “big logs” would be utilized as support beams in The Log Den.
-Additional logs were salvaged from other Lautenbach property and other areas of Door County.
-Entirely custom constructed the 10,000 sq. foot structure was moved log by log to it’s current site.
+Additional logs were salvaged from other Lautenbach properties and other areas of Door County.
+Entirely custom constructed the 10,000 sq. foot structure was moved log by log to its current site.
 “Everything in the construction is made to settle” explained Wayne.
 “The settling provides for tight construction; the logs ‘sigh’ into their notches.”

 “We put our heart and soul into this building,” said Frank.
 “It feels really good to see it come together.”

 Kim (Lautenbach) Bell has a solid background in Food and Beverage management, including special event coordination.
-She has helped get the staffing in place and overall operations of the restaurant.
+She has helped get staffing in place as well as the overall operations of the restaurant.